 Next, I also don’t love that they’re not reporting vendor or utility accounts to D&B. The eCredable subscription payment reporting is nice and could contribute to your PAYDEX score over time.
 But, you can pay for actual products that you need anyway with net 30 vendors who report and get something tangible for your cash while working on your score.
 So, it’s hard to get excited, but it’s something.

 Finally, the business offer has been around for at least a few years, yet they still cannot report eCredable account subscriptions to Equifax, which leads me to question their reliability.
-Conclusion: enter at your own risk.
+Update: Students have consistently reported that eCredable has been reporting to Equifax (you just need to upload a business utility bill to their platform as outlined on their site).

 Don’t take this the wrong way — I still have hope.
 If you have a bit of money to spare, it can’t hurt.
 Plus, a few more positive user reviews and a bit of transparency could go a long way for eCredable.
 So, if you have experience with the platform, I would love to hear your story.
 If you want to learn a trusted framework to get $100K in business credit in 30 days, join Business Credit Workshop today.